Vettabase/awesome-mariadb/README.md

 problem by creating an [issue](https://github.com/Vettabase/awesome-mariadb/issues), or fix it by yourself by opening a [pull requests](https://github.com/Vettabase/awesome-mariadb/pulls).

+If you contribute to Awesome MariaDB, we encourage you to add your name to the `CONTRIBUTORS.md` file.

 ## How to Thank Us

 If you're the maintainer of a resource we linked, we encourage you to show in your resource an